-The Communication Arts and Theatre Department is dedicated to the creative and critical study of communication, with special emphasis on theatre, rhetoric, and media.
+The Communication, Film, and Theatre Department is dedicated to the creative and critical study of communication, with special emphasis on theatre, rhetoric, and media.
 The curriculum offers opportunities for the performance, practice, in-depth study, and analysis of texts and techniques in each of these spheres.
 Students engage in production, performance, and critical cultural studies, with the objective of becoming competent and engaged artists/scholars in their fields.
 The department’s liberal arts emphasis encourages students to develop habits of engaged citizenship, thoughtful professionalism, and a meaningful private life.

 Exploring the complexities of communication through the study of Rhetoric, Mass Media, and Theatre

 The Department of Communication, Film, and Theatre is thrilled to announce that kt shorb will join the faculty this coming fall!
 Professor shorb comes to us from the University of Texas where they are completing a Ph.D. in the Performance as Public Practice program.
 Their research focuses on how queer people of color performers create temporal pockets that can only be described as time travel.
 In Austin, Professor shorb is the producing artistic director of the Generic Ensemble Company, an ensemble that makes the invisible visible through bold, socially relevant, body-centered theatre.
 Professor shorb also holds a B.M. in Composition from Oberlin Conservatory of Music and an M.A. in Radio-Televison-Film from The University of Texas at Austin.